WHEN: 7 – 9 May 2021 / 3– 5 September 2021

 Lenders can consider suspending, reducing, waiving, cancelling and freezing interest/charges as part of a repayment arrangement but it will be up to them to decide this and to look at all options based on your circumstances.
 If you were already finding it difficult to manage your payments before the Coronavirus, or are now struggling financially, our debt team can help you to explore your debt options.

 Here are our top tips for dealing with debt:

 If you are worried about your debts, or can’t contact your lenders yourself, contact our helpline and one of our team of qualified Debt Advisers will be there to help you.

-Individual Voluntary Arrangements The Insolvency Service has published Coronavirus (COVID-19) Guidance which allows for flexibility to be applied to IVAs where the borrower has problems because of Coronavirus.
-This currently applies until 20th October 2020 but this date is subject to change.
+The Insolvency Service has published Coronavirus (COVID-19) Guidance which allows for flexibility to be applied to IVAs where the borrower has problems because of Coronavirus.
+This currently applies until 30th April 2021 but this date is subject to change.

-The guidance says if you have either a reduction in income or an increase in expenses – you may be able to reduce payments by up to 25% and to take payment holidays for up to three months without a variation being required.
+The guidance says if you have either a reduction in income or an increase in expenses you may be able to reduce payments by up to 50% and to take payment holidays for up to six months, without a variation being required (this will be reviewed at three monthly intervals).
+This is in addition to the standard IVA provisions allowing up to 9 months payment breaks.
+Payment breaks are added onto the end of your IVA, so you will be paying the same amount in the end.
+If you are unsure what help is available you can contact your IVA Supervisor or our debt team can offer assistance.